WGBH-MLA/AAPB2/app/views/exhibits/watergate/notes.md

 <a name="139"></a><sup>109</sup> Charles Allen, head of programming for Los Angeles’ KCET, commented, the fall shows are “all lined up at the dock and Watergate is blocking the harbor.”
 He went on to note that KCET would not support cutting down the hearings or pushing them into the extreme late night slots because gavel-to-gavel coverage “is what public television is all about.”
 Allen’s stance reflected the opinions of many station managers across the country.
 Smith, “A Boon.”

-<a name="140"></a><sup>110</sup> Tom Shales, “Watergate: Gavel-to-Gavel on PBS,” *The Washington Post*, September 17, 1973, https://search.proquest.com/docview/148416565?accountid=12084.
+<a name="140"></a><sup>110</sup> Tom Shales, “Watergate: Gavel-to-Gavel on PBS,” *Washington Post*, September 17, 1973, https://search.proquest.com/docview/148416565?accountid=12084.
 NPACT had broadcast reruns during the senate’s August recess if stations wanted to air them.

 <a name="141"></a><sup>111</sup> Memorandum from George Page to Cal Watson, October 16, 1973, Series 2:2, Box 6, Jim Karayn Papers.